zeisys/precedents.org_data_collection/README.md

 ---

-## 2M (Column M) - Second Party Classification
+## 2M (Column M) - Responsdent Type

 **Definition:**
-The role of the second party in the case.
+The role of the respondent (second party) in the case.
 This could be **Respondent, Defendant, Opponent**, or another litigant classification.

 **Examples of Allowed Entries:**
 - `Appellant`